cparnin/SecurityPractice/README.md

 Security Engineer Practice

-I simply made each topic into functions
+Each topic into functions.
-Choose a function to begin
+Choose a function to begin.